-Requirements Description Add metadata fields To be able to describe data more precisely and provide further added value, additional characteristics can be added to data in the Edit metadata fields form of metadata.
-These characteristics in the form of metadata must also remain Luit metadata neids editable.
-Delete metadata fields It must also be possible to delete metadata that is no longer required Metadata fields are searchable Furthermore, it must be ensured that this additional metadata can also be found and recorded within a search.
-Metadata fields can be ordered hierarchically If a larger amount of metadata exists and in order not to lose track of it, the metadata must also be able to be ordered and edited hierarchically.
-All activities shall be logged and monitored Every activity or event, trigger, exchange and access must be logged and monitored
+Requirements Description Add metadata fields To be able to describe data more precisely and provide further added value, additional characteristics can be added to data in the form of metadata.
+Edit metadata fields These characteristics in the form of metadata must also remain editable.
+Delete metadata fields It must also be possible to delete metadata that is no longer required Metadata fields are Furthermore, it must be ensured that this additional metadata can searchable also be found and recorded within a search.
+Metadata fields can If a larger amount of metadata exists and in order not to lose track of be ordered it, the metadata must also be able to be ordered and edited hierarchically hierarchically.
+All activities shall be Every activity or event, trigger, exchange and access must be logged logged and monitored and monitored

-5.1.8 Use Case 8: Visualize Data
+3.1.8 Use Case 8: Visualize Data